Dycool/Nintendo-Switch-Windows-Control/README.md

 #### Run the USB Gadget Script

-This script makes the Pi emulate a HORI Pokken Controller.
+This script sets up the `libcomposite` gadget to make the Pi emulate a HORI Pokken Controller.
 Run it **before** connecting the Pi to the Switch and **before** starting the backend.

 ```bash
 cd .. # Return to backend/rpi